secretGeek/til/readme.md

 <p><a href='http://YourFirstProduct.com'><img src='yfp_book.png' title='Your First Product' alt='Your First Product' /></a></p>

-Though this site is published as a free book, there is another book, a real book, that I am working on.
+Though this site is published as a free book, there is another book, a real book, that I've released.

-**[Your First Product](http://YourFirstProduct.com)** will help would-be product creators to realise their dream.
-If you are at all interested in building products, please sign up at [http://YourFirstProduct.com](http://YourFirstProduct.com).
+**[Choose Your First Product](https://YourFirstProduct.com)** help creators to find a suitable idea for their digital product.
+If you want to build products, please learn more at [https://YourFirstProduct.com](https://YourFirstProduct.com).
 Thank you.